 Stephen completed a 3 year agricultural course at RAC in 1976.
 After a year teaching in the Philippines he started travelling, and never really stopped.
 He spent 15 years as Marketing Manager for an adventure travel company, then left to start Winetrails, a collection of gentle walks through vineyards.
 He now mostly organises bespoke wine and gourmet holidays, worldwide.

 Mrs Jo Hendriksen

 On completion of a BSc at The University of Southampton, Joanne went on to complete her PGCE.
 She started her teaching career at Queen Anne’s School in Caversham, enjoying pastoral responsibilities in the role of Housemistress and academic leadership responsibilities in the Science Department.
-She is currently Assistant Head, Teaching and Learning at Holme Grange School in Wokingham, a through school educating pupils from the age of 3 to 16.
-She is delighted to be working with a school of a similar nature.
+She is currently the Deputy Head (Academic) at Edgeborough School.
 Joanne has a particular passion for educational research and is currently working in partnership with Eton, Oxford and Reading University.

 Mr Douglas Jack

 Douglas studied Architecture in Edinburgh.
 He subsequently established a company that built commercial developments in the investment and government sectors, and had dealings with both at director level.
 As a Governor with a property background he has been involved in positive changes at Duke of Kent School, and he strongly supports the school ethos.
-Douglas is also a governor at Godalming Sixth Form College.
 He likes travelling to remote parts of the world, enjoys music and trekking, and is a volunteer, skippering public trips on canal boats.

 Mrs Penny McKenna